 Friday evening puts me in a bit of a tough spot, where I’m really choosing between two movies in each block.
 Day for Night is one of my all-time favorite movies, and I’d love to see a Truffaut movie on the big screen, plus star Jacqueline Bisset will be there.
 But I’ve never seen Steel Magnolias, and star Shirley MacLaine, along with screenwriter Robert Harling, will be there, so that’s where my pick goes.

-For the next block, it’s between Do the Right Thing and Desert Hearts.
+The next block is between Do the Right Thing and Desert Hearts.
 Recent Oscar winner Ruth E. Carter will be at the screening for the former, while the director and cast will be at the screening for the latter.
 What I ultimately end up picking will probably just depend on what I’m in the mood for at that time, but for now, I’m leaning toward Do the Right Thing.
 The other movies I would’ve been interested in catching are the nitrate screening for Road House and Winchester ’73 (sadly the only James Stewart movie playing at TCMFF this year).

 My Tentative Picks: Steel Magnolias, Do the Right Thing, Santo vs. the Evil Brain